 Drinking, Drugs & Smoking

 Teens drink beer at parties.
 Teens and adults smoke cigarettes.
 Teen shown smoking marijuana in the school restroom.
 A mother gives her daughter a pill from her prescription medication bottle.

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

-Quirky and dark, ELECTION is simply one in a line of comedies directed by Alexander Payne (Citizen Ruth , About Schmidt , and Sideways ).
+Quirky and dark, ELECTION is one in a line of comedies directed by Alexander Payne (Citizen Ruth , About Schmidt , and Sideways ).
 Like his other contributions, this one combines fascinating character types, tragic life events, and dark humor to produce painfully poignant images of contemporary life.
-The film does a fine job of presenting high school though the jaded eyes of both teacher and student, while throwing in a selection of stereotypes for good measure.
+The film does a fine job of presenting high school through the jaded eyes of both teacher and student, while throwing in a selection of stereotypes for good measure.

 A turning point in the careers of three of its main performers, Election transformed Broderick's career as he shed Ferris Bueller's sweater vest for the shirt and tie of the "man."
 Additionally, this film launched Witherspoon into A-list stardom and catapulted the career of Klein, whose portrayal of the lovable jock led to leading roles in such high-profile films as American Pie (1999) and American Pie 2 (2001) and We Were Soldiers (2002).